-If you are struggling to pay off multiple credit cards, consolidating your debt may allow you to reduce your interest rates and lower your monthly payment.
-However, a lower monthly payment can mean a longer repayment term and more interest paid over the life of the loan.
+If you're struggling to pay off multiple credit cards, consolidating your debt could allow you to reduce your interest rate and lower your monthly payments.
+But consolidating debt isn't always the best option.
+While consolidation does offer relief by putting all of your bills into one lower monthly payment, the tradeoffs for getting that lower payment might be that you'll have a longer repayment term and have to pay more interest over the life of the loan.

 Below are some of the main factors you should consider when deciding whether consolidating your credit card debt is in your best interest.

 One of the main benefits of consolidating your credit card debt is getting a reduced interest rate.
-Reducing your interest rate allows you to lower your monthly payment and pay off your debts sooner.
-As a result, if you can't lower your interest rates by consolidating your credit card debt, then it is probably not worth the extra cost and fees you will have to incur to do it.
+Reducing your interest rate allows you to lower your monthly payment and, hopefully, pay off your debts sooner.
+But if you can't lower your interest rate with a consolidation loan, then it's probably not worth the extra cost and fees you'll incur consolidating.

 By consolidating your credit card debt, sometimes, you can significantly reduce your monthly payment.
 But don't assume that your payment went down solely because of a lower interest rate.
 If your new monthly obligation is substantially lower, it usually means a longer repayment term.

 If you extend your repayment term by taking out a consolidation loan, it might take you significantly longer to pay off your credit card debt.
 While it could be nice to have a more manageable monthly payment, you'll pay more interest over the life of the loan.
 Review the terms of any consolidation loan carefully before deciding that it's the right choice for you.